gist-sykim/q-learning-EMS/README.md

 # Q-learning-based EMS algorithm
-This is the source code of the MATLAB simulations.
+This is the source code for MATLAB simulations.
-The algorithm reduces the building energy costs by applying Q-learning.
+The algorithm aims at reducing the building energy costs by applying Q-learning.

 ## File list
 README.md - This file